Quick Overview:

 Why “Eulipion Outpost”?

 Eulipo comes from Rahsaan Roland Kirk’s jazz piece, “Theme for the Eulipions.”
 The word also sounds like oulipo,1 game-like rules and rituals to make art.
-Experimental poet Harryette Mullen writes about Oulipo in Eulipean terms:
+Poet Harryette Mullen writes about oulipo as Eulipean:

 Questions

-Finally, several questions tend to drive this newsletter: How do you survive and thrive as an artist (in any of the arts) during an era of great exponential change and instability?
-How does color, culture, gender, differing ability, and age factor in?
-What art addresses these changes and issues, and what ideas, processes, and tools help us to stay curious, playful, and hopeful?
+Questions tend to drive this newsletter, many of them come up while I read my parents’ letters.
+How do you survive and thrive as an artist during an era of great exponential change and instability?
+What ideas and processes help us to stay curious, strong, and playful?

 P.S.
 Last name pronounced: Ven-gwah, i.e., ven as in “venom,“ “gwah“ as in “guava.”
 In Mindanao (Philippines), where my father was from, it’s written (and pronounced) as Bengua.
 It’s an unusual surname in the Philippines, and could have either sephardic or Chinese roots.
 In the latter, it could very well refer to “a fool” (imagine “the Fool” in your favorite tarot deck).